-Using King County Metro's annual allocation of the biennial budget and estimations of inputs to the allocation variables, King County

-Metro will estimate the total costs allocated to Sound Transit based on the agreed upon methodology.
+Using King County Metro's annual allocation of the biennial budget and estimations of inputs to the allocation variables, King County Metro will estimate the total costs allocated to Sound Transit based on the agreed upon methodology in Section 12.1.2.

-King County Metro will provide the cost assumptions for Baseline Cost.
-The supporting documentation will include the CAM, including the cost pools, estimated annual totals for each cost pool, and the allocation variable applied for each cost pool.
+King County Metro will provide the cost assumptions and supporting documentation for Baseline Cost, including, the CAM and CAM components such as cost pools, estimated annual totals for each cost pooland the allocation variable applied for each cost pool.

-12.1.4 Changes to Baseline Cost
+12.1.4 Interim Changes to Baseline Cost